Probing transition rates, nuclear moments and electric dipole polarizability in nobelium using multireference FSRCC and PRCC theories: Results and Discussion

 \subsection{Hyperfine splitting and determination of nuclear moments}

-To gain an insight into the nuclear structure of odd-mass isotopes of No, next we investigate the hyperfine spectra of $^{253}$No which has nuclear spin $I = 9/2$.
-It is to be noted that the hyperfine splitting can provide crucial information on nuclear properties such as the magnetic dipole ($\mu$) and electric quadrupole ($Q$) moments, which in turn allow the determination of single-particle $g$-factor and nuclear deformation.
-The moments $\mu$ and $Q$ can be extracted by comparing experimentally observed magnetic dipole ($A$) and electric quadrupole ($B$) HFS constants, respectively, with corresponding theoretical values.
+To gain an insight into the nuclear structure of odd-mass isotopes of No, next we investigate the hyperfine spectra of $^{253}$No (nuclear spin $I = 9/2$).
+It is to be noted that the hyperfine splitting can provide crucial information on nuclear properties such as nuclear moments, which in turn allows the determination of single-particle $g$-factor and nuclear deformation.
+The nuclear moments $\mu$ and $Q$ can be extracted by comparing experimentally observed magnetic dipole ($A$) and electric quadrupole ($B$) HFS constants, respectively, with their theoretical values.

-The hyperfine splitting in an atom or ion arises due to the coupling of the total electronic angular momentum (J) with nuclear spin.
-The HFS constants A and B in MHz can be expressed as \cite{johnsson_book}
+The hyperfine splitting in an atom or ion arises due to the coupling of the total electronic angular momentum ($J$) with nuclear spin ($I$).
+The HFS constants $A$ and $B$ in MHz can be expressed as \cite{johnsson_book}

 and